• Skip to primary navigation

 Christie Lai

-Seasoned rice stir-fried with juicy marinated chicken, vegetables, sweet pineapple, and aromatics in one pan.
-This easy chicken pineapple fried rice recipe uses simple ingredients and is ready in 30 minutes with leftover rice, making it great for busy weeknights.
-A family-friendly main or meal that is cheaper and better than takeout.
+Seasoned rice stir-fried with juicy chicken, vegetables, pineapple, and aromatics in one pan.
+This easy chicken pineapple fried rice recipe uses simple ingredients and is ready in 30 minutes - perfect for busy weeknights.
+A family-friendly main that's budget-friendly and better than takeout.

 5 from 8 votes